John V. Tunney: United States Senator

 During his Senate term, Tunney produced a weekly radio report to California, in which he often interviewed other legislators.
 In 1974, he authored an antitrust bill known as the Tunney Act.
+Antitrust legislation was central to Tunney's politics, along with his focus on environmental protection and civil rights - Tunney's most important bills were the Noise Pollution Control Act of 1972, as well as the 1975 expansion of the landmark Voting Rights Act.
 Tunney would later write a book, The Changing Dream, about what he saw as a looming resource crisis.

 In December 1975, Tunney advocated for using American diplomacy in dealing with the Angolan Civil War.
 American covert and military support for pro-US rebels there suggested a return to the policies that had led up toward the highly unpopular Vietnam War.
 The Senate had postponed passage of the annual defense budget because of concerns that the bill contained funds for covert operations against Soviet-backed Angolan rebels.
 The CIA conducted highly classified briefings for senators, including Tunney, providing an accounting of where money was being spent.
 However, they failed to persuade him of the policy's usefulness.
 It was at this time that Tunney introduced an amendment that would cut $33 million from the defense budget that was to be allocated to pro-US rebels for covert operations.
 That effectively ended current and future covert funding from defense appropriations for Angola.
 Aid supporters filibustered the cutoff, offered counter-amendments and tried to shelve the amendment in committee.

 The Ford administration, which strongly supported the covert operations, asserted that the amendment was a threat to both US-Soviet and US-Cuban relations.
 Cuba had deployed combat troops to Angola a month earlier.
 On December 20, 1975, Tunney's amendment passed 54–22 with the support of 16 Republicans.
 Its passage also increased the power of the Congress in foreign affairs at the expense of the executive branch.